o3de/o3de.org/content/docs/learning-guide/tutorials/_index.md

 ## PhysX

-Physics simulations in **Open 3D Engine (O3DE)** are created with NVIDIA's PhysX system.
+Create physics simulations in O3DE with NVIDIA's PhysX system.
 The tutorials in this section demonstrate how to use PhysX to add dynamic physics simulations in your projects.

 | Topic | Description |
 | - | - |